nabto/edge-client-dotnet/README.md

+# Nabto Edge Client SDK .NET Library

-# This code is still in development, expect breaking changes to occur in future versions.
+This code is still in development, expect breaking changes to occur in future versions.

-# Nabto Edge .Net Wrapper library for the Nabto Edge Client SDK.

-This is a wrapper library created for the Nabto Edge Client SDK.

 # Example usage of the library